5 Tips for Writing a Small Business Owner's Biography

 While you may have several different versions of your bio that you use in the different outlets listed above, all versions start with one well-written, comprehensive summary of who you are, where you came from and what you do.
-In fact, you should have three versions of your bio to start — short (1-2 sentences), medium (1-2 paragraphs) and long (3-4 paragraphs).
+In fact, you should have three versions of your bio to start — short (one to two sentences), medium (one to two paragraphs) and long (three to four paragraphs).

 To get you started, here are some tips for writing a biography that you can use in your small business over and over again.

 Include the Basics